hihipy/hihipy.github.io/content/despacho/the-conference-premium.md

 | Glen Cove, New York | Eagles, Giants, Jets, Patriots | 28,365 | The Glen Cove Gilders | A small city on Long Island's North Shore, part of the old Gold Coast of Gilded Age estates. |

 The AFC and NFC are a fossil.
 The American Football League launched in 1960 to challenge the NFL, the two agreed to merge in 1966, and to balance the new conferences three old NFL clubs crossed over to join the ten AFL teams for the 1970 season.[^nfl] So like baseball, the boundary is a brand, not a map.
 Football is also the league where division count matters most: across one to four divisions per conference the travel swings 14.50%, and the optimum prefers two divisions per conference against the four the league runs, because tight local rivalries are worth more to it than miles.

+Two groups here look wrong for the same kinds of reasons.
+Seattle lands inland again, the Seahawks in the Rock Springs group with Denver and Arizona, and the Vikings beside them, rather than with the California four: the corner team and its nearest interior neighbor get absorbed by the mountain cluster.
+And the Cleveland Browns come out labeled West.
+The free optimum sorts its finished divisions into two halves by longitude only so the map reads like the others, and the Great Lakes group, the Bears, Browns, Lions, and Packers, falls just west of that median.
+Nothing in the solve treats Cleveland as western; the conference label sitting on top of the grouping is only a longitude line.

 ## NBA, Geographic After All